 Robin Gorman Newman is the founder of MotherhoodLater.com, a worldwide organization for those who became a mom at 35+.
-She publishes the ezine Baby Bloomer and blogs about later in life parenting, theatre, family travel and products.
-She is Associate Producer of Motherhood Out Loud, a new off Broadway show.
+She publishes the ezine Baby Bloomer and blogs about later in life parenting, theatre, family travel, and products.
 Robin also works as a Love Coach for singles and authored the books How to Meet a Mensch in NY and How to Marry a Mensch (being adapted for the stage).
 She has made appearances at shows in NYC including Dinner with Friends and I Love You, You’re Perfect, Now Change, has been seen on CNN and The Today Show, and has spoken at Canyon Ranch and Mohonk Mountain House.
 She is a member of The American Society of Journalists and Authors.

 If you typically order children’s books online (or scoop up hand-me-downs from friends and relatives), you’re missing out!
 Manhattan, Brooklyn, Long Island, and Connecticut all have something unique to offer, whether your little one is just learning to read or pursuing a new favorite.
 (Bonus: These options are fun for Mom and Dad, too!)